NRP Adamastor: Operational history

 The ship had originally been built with money from public subscription in order to restore Portugal's honor after being humiliated by Great Britain in 1890, being prevented from making a land route from its two colonies of Angola and Mozambique.
 It was laid down in January 1895 and launched in July 1896, before being completed in August 1897.

 In 1897 the ship was deployed to the Moroccan coast, along the with ironclad Vasco da Gama and Spanish ships, to hunt pirates.
-Around 1908 she visited Portuguese Timor and stopped in the Dutch East Indies.
+The Portuguese light cruiser ran aground on a rock in Hong Kong in 1906.
+The rock and the channel where the rock is located at later named after the cruiser as Adamasta Rock and Adamasta Channel.Around 1908 she visited Portuguese Timor and stopped in the Dutch East Indies.

 When the 5 October 1910 revolution broke out in Lisbon, the Portuguese Navy would play an important role, in particular the crew of the Adamastor who rose up simultaneously as a revolt begin in the capital.
 Among the supporters of the revolution were the crew of three cruisers, including Adamastor, which helped to bomb the Necessidades Palace of the King of Portugal along with the cruiser São Rafael.
 Thus the cruiser would become a symbol of the revolution.

 During World War I, Portugal took part in fighting against Paul von Lettow-Vorbeck's troops during the campaign in eastern Africa.
 In 1917, German forces entered Portuguese Mozambique.
 Although they defeated the Portuguese and British land forces, Adamastor and another cruiser were sent to the important port of Quelimane, at which point the Germans decided not to attack the city.

 Adamastor ran aground in October 1929, but was refloated and returned to service before being decommissioned in 1933.